Editable Templates editable-templates

 • Initial content can then be edited by page authors.

-For details on how a template author defines the structure, see Creating Page Templates.
+For details on how a template author defines the structure, see Templates to Create Pages that are Editable with the Page Editor.

 For technical details on initial content, see Initial Content in this document.